Click HERE! To Search For Current Belmont Listings. Email or Call Me For More Information on Any That Interest You!

 If you take a drive through the West Meade neighborhhood, two things will stick out as uniquely pleasant - the quiet and the large trees.
 Many of the trees were here long before the 50s, and still stand tall.
 Also, there is a beautiful natural spring creek, complete with waterfalls and rapids, that runs beside Jocelyn Hollow.

-Green Hills is a beautiful sprawling area just 8 miles south of town complete with plenty of restaurants, grocery stores ( including our beloved Whole Foods ) The Green Hills Mall & The Bluebird Cafe.
+Green Hills is a beautiful sprawling area just 8 miles south of town complete with plenty of restaurants, grocery stores (including our beloved Whole Foods) The Green Hills Mall & The Bluebird Cafe.
 Convenient to downtown businesses and 3 major universities, Belmont, Lipscomb, and Vanderbilt, this neighborhood is a great option for many.
 Your home here can vary from a newly constructed single family home to a mid-century ranch home.
 Green Hills is in the higher price points of real estate in the Nashville area and lies slightly north of Historic Franklin.
 Forest Hills is a neighboring residential area with beautiful homes on large lots that house some of Nashville's most refined, luxury architecture.

 Belle Meade is Nashville's most exclusive neighborhood, offering a delightful mix of old world, sumptuous plantation estates dating back to the mid 1800's along side charming tudor-style homes, classical and neo-classical, and mid-century modern architecture.
 There are several gated communities in Belle Meade.
 Belle Meade was absorbed into the metropolitan government of Nashville-Davidson County in 1963, but retains its independent city status, and its residents pay taxes both to the Metro government and to the City of Belle Meade.
 Belle Meade streets have distinct signage and the city has its own police force, its own mayor, and its own city hall.
 The vast majority of the Belle Meade area is designated by the ZIP code 37205.
 A few homes are in Zip Code 37215.

 East Nashville has many pocket neighborhoods within itself.
 Lockeland Springs, Eastwood Neighbors, McFerrin Park, Cleavland Park, Greenwood & Inglewood are all lovely neighborhoods each with their own charm.
 The always growing, thriving, eclectic, historic, and hip, East Nashville has become one of the city’s most-desired areas to live and play.
 Its low-key vibe and neighborly personality make this community a great place to escape without leaving town.
 As Budget Travel Magazine calls Historic East Nashville “Nashville’s version of New York’s East Village,” East Nashville has attracted many musicians and visual artists to the neighborhood.
-Mingle with the patrons of the local hangouts and you’re bound to meet more than a few musicians and songwriters.

 GERMANTOWN / SALEMTOWN

-One of Nashville’s historic neighborhoods is bringing people closer to town to live and play.
+One of Nashville’s historic neighborhoods is bringing people closer to town to live, dine and relax.
 Germantown, so named because of the influx of German immigrants in the mid nineteenth- century, was Nashville’s first suburb.
 The district is one of Nashville’s most architecturally heterogeneous neighborhoods, containing a significant concentration of Victorian building styles.
 It has been designated as a city Arboretum by the Nashville Tree Foundation because there are more than 100 species of trees in the area.
 Listed on the National Register of Historic Places since 1979, the neighborhood is now being restored to its original grandeur.

 WEDGEWOOD / HOUSTON